 Office Hours: I’m here every morning at 7:30.
-After school, please make an appointment.
+To meet after school, please make an appointment.

 Course Description: The purpose of this course is to provide integrated educational experiences in reading, writing, listening, viewing, speaking, language, and literature using listening, speaking, and writing assignments.